markomelko/hn-demo/README.md

 ### Branches

 There is a `main` branch and a `features` branch.

-Features branch have more coming on features, like get all comments, also the replies.
+Features branch have more coming on features.

 ### Author